-Your job will be to advise public and private sector clients on their investment choices, taking into account economic, social and environmental factors.
-It's crucial that you have a good understanding of rapidly-changing market conditions to provide insights into planning, development, conservation and transport options.
+Your job as a planning and development surveyor is to advise public and private sector clients on their investment choices, taking into account economic, social and environmental factors.
+It's crucial you have a good understanding of rapidly changing market conditions to provide insights into planning, development, conservation and transport options.

 Tasks include identifying new investment opportunities, negotiating competitive proposals, preparing and presenting planning applications, managing projects and ensuring compliance with relevant legislation.

-Browse the planning and development surveyor job profile for more details.
+Browse the planning and development surveyor job profile.

 You'll be involved in undertaking feasibility studies and analysing costs, identifying commercial risks, advising on contracts, arranging payments and allocating work to subcontractors.